RocketCommunicationsInc/astro-design-tokens/docs/index.md

 Astro Design Tokens are broken down into three tiers based on their usage:

-<span class="p-2 rounded text-white bg-gray-500">Reference</span> -> <span class="p-2 rounded text-white bg-blue-500">System</span> -> <span class="p-2 rounded text-white bg-green-500">Component</span>
+<span class="p-2 rounded text-white bg-violet-400">Reference</span> -> <span class="p-2 rounded text-white bg-violet-600">System</span> -> <span class="p-2 rounded text-white bg-violet-900">Component</span>

 ### Reference Tokens

-<span class="p-2 rounded text-white bg-gray-500">color.palette.brightblue.500</span>
+`color.palette.brightblue.500`

 Reference Tokens are the complete palette and include all the possible values that are available to use.
 They do not convey any intent or meaning.

-You **must** not create your own colors or values if you want to be Astro-compliant.
+You should available creating your own colors or values if you want to be Astro-compliant.
 Our color values are very carefully chosen in order to meet WCAG accessibility compliance among others.
-If you feel there is a particular color or token value missing from our palette, please reach out with a proposal.

 ### System Tokens

-<span class="p-2 rounded text-white bg-blue-500">color.background.interactive</span>
+`color.background.interactive`

 Reference Tokens help enforce consistency; however, the sheer number of them can be overwhelming.
 To aid you in determining what tokens to use, Astro offers System Tokens to better convey intent and usage.
 System Tokens are the preferred way of interacting with the design system.
 All System Tokens reference our reference tokens.
 They better describe overall patterns and concepts like `interactive` or `surface`.

 ### Component Tokens

-<span class="p-2 rounded text-white bg-green-500">status-symbol-color-fill-critical</span>
+`status-symbol-color-fill-critical`

 Component Tokens are blueprints used to describe all properties of individual components.
 They should only be used in scenarios where you are rebuilding existing Astro components.
 For example: